OuailT/Weset-Audit-Report/README.md

 ----------------------------------------------------------------------------------------------------------------

-# [QA-03] The msg.sender == owner() check in functions can be consolidated into a single modifier to improved code readability and  gas efficiency.
+# [G-03] The msg.sender == owner() check in functions can be consolidated into a single modifier to improve code readability and  gas efficiency.
 https://github.com/wesetio/weset-contracts/blob/main/contracts/WesetProtocol.sol#L351-L417

 ## Recommended Mitigation Steps